stevenhankin/car-pool/README.md

 # Car Pool App

+## Video of the application running in the Cloud

 [![Video of application running in Cloud](http://i3.ytimg.com/vi/P0gJrt-dZO8/hqdefault.jpg)](https://youtu.be/P0gJrt-dZO8)

+## Summary

 This application is my capstone project for the [Udacity Cloud Developer Nanodegree](https://www.udacity.com/course/cloud-developer-nanodegree--nd9990)

-As a user, you can login and register your car for loaning purposes to the eMarket-Place.
+As a user, you can login and register your car for loaning purposes on a P2P marketplace

 It demonstrates
 * AWS